ergoplatform/ergodocs/docs/dev/Integration/guide.md

 Create an external wallet.
 ========================

-If you are going to perform your wallet logic externally, you can do so with a library and the block explorer. **Please note, you need to consider mempool transactions to avoid double-spending generation**.
+If you plan to perform your wallet logic externally, you can do so with a library and the block explorer. **Please note, you need to consider mempool transactions to avoid double-spending generation**.

 Available libraries are: